Things To Know When You Buy A Franchise

 A franchise is the authorization to legally sell the goods or services of a company, and to operate a business under their standards.
 Buying franchises can be the ideal option for someone who wishes to own a business without having to lay down the groundwork, such as trademarks, branding, product/service development or start up capital.
 The Calgary based franchise lawyers at Kahane Law can help when buying a franchise in Alberta.
 Call today: 403-225-8810.

 Steps To Buying Franchises

-There are several steps involved with buying franchises and many factors to consider before signing any paperwork:
+There are several steps involved with buying franchises and many factors to consider before signing any paperwork.
+For example, consider:

-- Becoming licenced to operate as a franchisee
+- Becoming licensed to operate as a franchisee

 - Paying applicable fees to the franchisor to operate the business

 - The term in which you will operate the franchise (generally 5-10 years)